andreidbr/JS30/readme.md

 This repo contains all the challenges in the [JavaScript30](https://javascript30.com/) course organized by Wes Bos.
 Most of them contain some slight changes and each folder has a `readme.md` file with lessons learned in that particular challenge.

-Stay tuned for a full article with my impressions of this course!
+My full impressions of the course are available on Medium and the live demonstrations are on my website.

 [01: JavaScript Drums](https://github.com/andreidbr/JS30/tree/master/01drum)